Your privacy is important to Truckstop.

 - Usage information.
 We may collect information about your use of the Services, such as the pages you viewed, the Services you used or interacted with, referring website addresses and details about any links or communications with which you interacted.

 - Location Information.
-We may collect information about the location of your device each time you access or use our mobile application or otherwise consent to the collection of this information.
-For example, we may collect information about the location of your device when you use our mobile application to use our Services.
+We may collect information about the location of your device each time you access or use our mobile application or when you otherwise consent to the collection of this information.
+This may include precise geolocation data when location services are enabled for our mobile application.
+Precise geolocation data is treated as sensitive personal data as described by this Policy.
 For more details about the collection of location information and the choices you have to disable our ability to collect your location information, please see the “Your Privacy Rights and Choices” section below.

 - Information Collected by Cookies and Other Tracking Technologies.
 Please see our cookie policy in the section “Cookies and Other Information Collection Tools” for more details on the information we and our service providers collect about you.